darinz/ML/01_linear_models/01_linear_regression/02_lms_algorithm.md

 # LMS Algorithm

+## From Cost Function to Optimization Algorithm

+In the previous section, we defined our linear regression problem with a hypothesis function $h_\theta(x) = \theta^T x$ and a cost function $J(\theta) = \frac{1}{2} \sum_{i=1}^n (h_\theta(x^{(i)}) - y^{(i)})^2$ that measures how well our predictions match the actual values.
+Now we need to solve the optimization problem: **find the parameters $\theta$ that minimize this cost function**.

+While we could try to find the minimum by trial and error, we need a systematic approach that works reliably for any dataset.
+This is where **gradient descent** comes in - it provides an elegant iterative method that automatically finds the direction of steepest descent and takes steps toward the minimum.

+The LMS algorithm is a specific implementation of gradient descent for linear regression, and understanding it will give us insights that apply to much more complex models in machine learning.

 ## Introduction and Context

 The Least Mean Squares (LMS) algorithm is a foundational method in machine learning and signal processing, particularly for linear regression and adaptive filtering.
 Its goal is to find the parameter vector $\theta$ that minimizes a cost function $J(\theta)$, typically the mean squared error between predictions and observed values.
 LMS is closely related to the method of gradient descent, which is a general-purpose optimization technique used throughout machine learning.